sergisproject/sergisproject.github.io/docs/author.md

    - `lockPrompt` function
    - `unlockPrompt` function
    - `init` function's `onPromptLock` and `onGameUpdate` parameters (see below)
+   - `loadGame` function's `lockedPrompts` property in the return object
 1. **Sharing:** Allows users to share games with other users.
    Requires:
    - Locking